Indigenous Insights

 Research design

-Quotas based off gender, age, and location
+Quotas set by gender, age, and geographic region

 Frequently asked questions